 Typically working in teams, these scammers will scour neighborhoods with a high concentration of older residents and then appear on their doorsteps claiming to spot something in need of fixing.
 They will often ask for money up front and then disappear without completing the work.
 To avoid this kind of scam only hire contractors and repairmen that are licensed and insured.
 Ask a trusted friend or relative for a referral and do not be afraid to ask the contractor for references.

 These are just a few examples of financial abuse perpetrated by strangers against the elderly.
 It is important to remember that financial abuse can also be perpetrated by those closest to us.
-Never be afraid or embarrassed to reach out for help.
+Never be afraid or embarrassed to reach out to an experienced elder law lawyer for help.